garris/BackstopJS/README.md

 For obvious reasons, this screenshot approach is not optimal for testing live dynamic content.
 The best way to test a dynamic app would be to use a known static content data stub – or ideally many content stubs of varying lengths which, regardless of input length, should produce certain specific bitmap output.

-That said, for a use case where you are testing a DOM with say an ad banner or a block of content which retains static dimensions, we have the `ignoreSelectors` property in `capture/config.json`...
+That said, for a use case where you are testing a DOM with say an ad banner or a block of dynamic content which retains static dimensions, we have the `hideSelectors` property in `capture/config.json` which will set the corresponding DOM to `visibility:hidden`, thus hiding the content from our Resemble.js analysis but retaining the original layout flow.

-    "ignoreSelectors": [
+    "hideSelectors": [
-    	"#someAdSpaceSelector"
+    	"#someFixedSizeDomSelector"
     ]

-Any DOM selectors found in this property list will be set to `visibility:hidden`.
-This will hide the content from our Resemble.js analysis but still allow you to test for any changes in the overall box-model orientation or flow.
+There may also be elements which need to be completely removed during testing.
+For that we have `removeSelectors` which sets elements to `display:none`.

+    "removeSelectors": [
+    	"#someUnpredictableSizedDomSelector"
+    ]

 ### running the report server